IthacaThings/ttn-multitech-cm/README.md

 forward keys from your local system to the jump host and not keep private keys on cloud hosts.

+### Preserving configuration during an mlinux upgrade

+The TTNI custom build of mLinux includes a tool to preserve configuration during an mLinux firmware upgrade.
+This tool will eventually be installed on any version of mLinux 3.3 configured via this Ansible configuration.

+Ansible Preserves configuration by ensuring all local changes that must be preserved are stored in the /var/config filesystem with symlinks from filesystems that are not preserved.
+The contents of this filesystem is normally preserved during a firmware upgrade.
+In addition a script runs before a firmware upgrade and saves a list of symlinks into /var/config.
+These symlinks are restored on the first boot after a firmware upgrade.

+Packages installed in /opt (such as the Kersing packet forwarder) are not preserved and are re-installed by Ansible after a firmware upgrade.

 ## Jump Host

 This configuration relies on a *jump host* or ssh tunnel host.
-For various reasons, including security and the complexity of traversing firewalls, each conduit will set up a reverse SSH tunnel to a jump host.
+For various reasons, including security and the complexity of traversing firewalls, each Conduit will set up a reverse SSH tunnel to a jump host.

 It is recommended that these ports only be accessible from that jump host.
-That will mean you need to be logged into the jump host to run the Ansible configuration and to ssh into the conduits.
+That will mean you need to be logged into the jump host to run the Ansible configuration and to ssh into the Conduits.

-To ssh into a specific conduit, find it's *ssh_tunnel_remote_port* and issue the following command on the jump host.
+To ssh into a specific Conduit, find it's *ssh_tunnel_remote_port* and issue the following command on the jump host.

 ```